clarktrimble/funhouse/README.md

 # FunHouse

-Getting a feel for clickhouse and column-oriented data via the low-level [ch-go](https://github.com/ClickHouse/ch-go)!
+Getting a feel for ClickHouse and column-oriented data via the low-level [ch-go](https://github.com/ClickHouse/ch-go)!

 ## Column-Oriented You Say?